 Special consideration is a provision which affords well-prepared students who are adversely affected by serious short-term illness, injury or misadventure, the opportunity to complete assessment tasks.

-The Special Consideration policy forms part of the University’s Assessment Policy.
+The Special Consideration policy is part of the University’s Coursework and Assessment policies.
 The following information on special consideration should be read in conjunction with:

 Principles for Dealing with Special Consideration